You’re currently reading Chapter 5 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 Look at my old college notebook from 2000:

-Using JUST the tools mentioned in this photo (actually less), you can draw an ENTIRE sketch.
+Using JUST the tools mentioned in this photo (in fact, you don’t even need all of them!), you can draw an ENTIRE sketch.

 Let’s look at a flat together.